Off-Season: How to Maintain Your Running Fitness

-The off-season is approaching for many of us.
-This is a good time for re-evaluating this year’s achievements and mishaps, taking a temporary break from racing, and relieving the pressure of training performance.
+The off-season is an important part of long-term improvement.
+It is a good time for re-evaluating achievements and mishaps, taking a temporary break from racing, and relieving the pressure of training performance.
 But a break doesn’t mean rest.
-Rather, it is a strategic downtime with adjusted training that sets us up for the upcoming race season.
+Rather, it is a strategic downtime with adjusted training that sets us up for the upcoming training cycle.
 In this article, you’ll learn how to go about it.

 “It is far easier to maintain fitness than to build it back up.”

-Serious runners like you and me differ in many ways from the casual runner.
+Serious runners like you and me differ in many ways from the fitness runner.
 One of them is running year-round, without excuses, even when there are no running races at sight.
-The pursuit of running excellence requires long-term thinking, with a relatively stable running frequency at all times.
-The intensity and duration of these workouts may vary throughout the season but the basic routine stays in place.
+The pursuit of running excellence requires long-term thinking.
+While the intensity and duration of our workouts may vary throughout the season the basic routine stays in place.

 Of course, we running addicts need our ‘daily dose’ of running training to function optimally.
 All race performance goals aside, we have become dependent on the full scope of benefits of running such as enjoying large meals without retribution, the runner’s high, and the generally increased well-being.
 For those reasons alone we need to continue the basic workouts of running training.

-If done right, you don’t need to be in fear of losing hard-earned adaptations.
-Sure, you won’t be able to maintain race-specific fitness which requires a high lactate threshold for all long-distance races.
-But you needn’t to.
-The LT can be developed rather quickly when necessary again.
-Rather, you will need to keep your aerobic base intact and maintain the muscular strength and power for top-end speed.
+If done right, you’ll keep most hard-earned adaptations.
+Sure, you won’t be able to maintain race-specific fitness which requires a high lactate threshold and VO2max for all long-distance races.
+But that’s ok.
+Those factors can be developed rather quickly when it becomes necessary.
+Rather, you will need to keep your aerobic base intact and maintain muscular strength and power for top-end speed.

-A drop in running mileage by about 25% for 3 to 4 months is enough to give your muscles, tendons, ligaments, and joints the chance to repair themselves.
-However, if you prefer a shorter time-out of 1 to 2 months I’d recommend cutting down mileage more drastically to about 50%.
-Having said that, it is important to maintain top-end speed by doing a few strides during or after Easy Runs.
+A drop in running mileage by about 20% – 30% and a reduction in intensity for 1 – 3 months is enough to give your muscles, tendons, ligaments, and joints the chance to repair themselves.
+However, if you prefer a shorter time-out of 2 weeks twice a year I recommend cutting down mileage more drastically to about 50%.
+Having said that, it is important to maintain top-end speed by doing a few strides during or after some of your easy runs.

-As far as moderate intensities are concerned, I strongly advise omitting Cruise Intervals, Tempo Runs, and even marathon paced runs during the off-season.
+As far as moderate intensities are concerned, I strongly advise omitting VO2max intervals, threshold runs, and high-end aerobic runs during the off-season.
 Your endocrine system requires a break, too.
 After all, it supplies all the necessary hormones for training and repair.
-Many athletes suffer from adrenal exhaustion due to the combined stress of training, work and family commitments.
+Many athletes suffer from adrenal exhaustion due to the combined stress of training, work, and family commitments.

-But there is also an opportunity here to up the ante for strength training, which often has to give way to the more important running sessions during the in-season.
-I recommend a gym membership with the supervision of qualified trainers.
+For longer breaks, there is also an opportunity here to up the ante for strength training, which often has to give way to the more important running sessions during the in-season.
+I recommend a gym membership under the supervision of qualified trainers.
 As with running, you’ll get the most out of training with a systematic approach.
-See the article Strength Training for Long Distance Runners for more information.
+The more running-specific the exercises, the better.

-Cross-training, on the other hand, is a great alternative to running.
+Cross-training, too, is a great alternative to running.
 The most running-specific form of CT for endurance is cycling for 2 reasons: It recruits a similar set of muscle groups and its demands on the aerobic system are almost as high as running itself.
+Aim for a high cadence to ingrain the neuromuscular patterns for speed.
 Avoid the elliptical unless you really have no other choice.
-See the article Cross Training for Long Distance Runners for more information.

 In summary: The off-season is not a break from training.
 We dedicated runners will need a certain amount of training to maintain a relatively high fitness level year-round.
-This can be achieved with polarized training (cutting out middle paces but keeping general endurance and top-end speed), or much of running to be substituted with a combination of strength training and cross-training.
+This can be achieved with polarized training (cutting out middle paces but keeping general endurance and top-end speed).
+Much of running can be substituted with a combination of strength training and cross-training.